 c) Liaise with Regional Associations as appropriate.

-The ITF Development Officers each spend an average of 25 weeks a year on the road working with National Associations, players and coaches in a total of more than 120 countries to help develop the game.
+The ITF Development Officers each spend an average of 30 weeks a year on the road working with National Associations, players and coaches across 152 eligible nations to help develop the game.

 ITF Development Officers regularly conduct consultations with National Associations.
 A consultation would normally involve a complete review of a National Association's activities, an analysis of the tennis situation in the country, observing tennis programmes in action and advice on organisation, planning and programming.